 Set on the coastline of the historic town of Valletta, Barrakka Gardens is a slice of peace and quiet in the capital city.
 With Roman-style arches and captivating views over the Grand Harbour, the upper section of the gardens is particularly picturesque, while the lower part makes for a charming walk through lush vegetation.
 As you explore, make sure to stop by the garden’s many classical statues for a window into Maltese history.

-If you’re staying at our St George’s Bay hotel, then you’re already smack bang in the middle of one of Malta’s most beautiful areas.
+If you’re staying at Corinthia St George’s Bay, then you’re already smack bang in the middle of one of Malta’s most beautiful areas.
 Overlooking the picturesque bay, with its narrow golden sandy beach and harboured multi-coloured boats, our hotel is a prime spot for dinner with a view.
 Gaze over the bay as you feast on flavoursome Italian cuisine at Da Marina, or head inside to fine dining restaurant Caviar & Bull for a gastronomic exploration through the Mediterranean.